mpdairy/elm-component-updater/README.md

 And the components aren't limited to just GUI widgets.
-You could make headless components that provide a useful `Msg` API to interact with other web API's, like Google Maps, Facebook, or reThink DB.
-Basically, anything that needs to manage its own state should be a component, especially if you want to use it more than once.
+You could make headless components that provide a useful `Msg` API to interact with other web APIs or databases.
+Basically, anything that needs to manage its own internal state should be a component, especially if you want to use it more than once.

-By splitting your program up into many component modules, not only do you get great reusability, but it's easier to keep your main app's `Msg` small and understandable.
-It's also easier to test individual components.
+By splitting your program up into many component modules, not only do you get great reusability, but it's easier to keep your main app's--and each component's--`Msg` small and understandable.
+It's also easier to test components individually rather than as part of a behemoth main app.

 ### Component.Xxxxxx Module Names